sugartechllc/WxflowToChords/README.md

 # JSONtoCHORDS README

 ## About
-JSONtoCHORDS is a python module for converting json formatted datagrams into the CHORDS REST api, and submitting the data to a [CHORDS portal](http://chordsrt.com).
+JSONtoCHORDS is a python module for converting Weatherflow json formatted datagrams into the CHORDS REST api, and submitting the data to a [CHORDS portal](http://chordsrt.com).

+There are three python modules:
+* FromWxflow: Capture datagrams and put them in a queue.
+This is multithreaded, so that datagram reading can occur in parallel with other processing.
+* WxflowToChords: Translate the wxflow messages into structured data matching the CHORDS REST api.
+A JSON based configuration specifies the translation.
+* ToChords: Send the structured data to a CHORDS portal.
+This is multithreaded, so that http writing can occur in parallel with other processing.
+The same JSON configuration provides other information for the CHORDS connection.

-## JSON Input Schema
+## Weatherflow JSON Schema
 Input data is structured according to the Weatherflow [UDP JSON schema](https://weatherflow.github.io/SmartWeather/api/udp.html).
-Messages have  a`type` field identifying the type of message, status fields indicating identity and hardware health, and in some cases an `ob` array containing the observed values, in a specific order.
+Messages have  a`type` field identifying the type of message, status fields indicating identity and hardware health, and in some cases an `obs` array containing the observed values, in a predefined order.

-Unfortunately, the meaning of each `ob` array element is not identified in the message; you have to refer to the documentation to determine this.
+Unfortunately, the meaning of each `obs` array element is not identified in the message; you have to refer to the documentation to determine this.
 Other values, such as voltage and rssi, can be located by identifier.